 Have you heard of Open Culture?!
 I just discovered this website today and I am in LOVE with this amazing service.
-Since I know y’all love freebies as much as I do, I couldn’t wait to share it with you!
+Since I know y’all love free stuff as much as I do, I couldn’t wait to share it with you!

 Open Culture focuses on aggregating “high quality cultural and educational media for the worldwide lifelong learning community.”
 They find all the free educational content scattered across the Internet and help you find it faster!